tudasc/TypeART/README.md

 ### 2.3 Filtering allocations

 To improve performance, a translation unit-local (TU) data-flow filter for global and stack variables exist.
 It follows the LLVM IR use-def chain.
 If the allocation provably never reaches the target API, it can be filtered.
 Otherwise, it is instrumented.
-Use the option `filter` to filter and `filter-glob=<target API glob>` (default: `*MPI_*`) to target the correct API.
+Use the option `filter` to enable filtering and `filter-glob=<target API glob>` (default: `*MPI_*`) to specify the API.

 Consider the following example.